2023 Solar Incentives Guide for Braceville, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system may qualify for both sales tax and property tax exemptions.
+- Tax Exemptions: Your solar panels may qualify for both sales tax and property tax exemptions.
 Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to exclude the value that solar panels add when you are calculating property taxes on your house.
+Property tax exemptions allow you to exclude the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-The ITC originally covered 30% of the cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
+The ITC initially applied to 30% of the cost of installing a solar system, although that number has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum amount you can claim.
+There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-To better understand how the ITC will apply to your situation, reach out to your local Braceville solar panel installation expert and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Get in touch with your local Braceville solar panel installation expert to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Braceville solar panel installation expert directly.
+The easiest way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Braceville solar panel company.